 A Timeline of Apple’s Health and Fitness Key Offerings

-watchOS 5, introduced in 2018 marked the real start of the health and fitness era for the Apple Watch.
+watchOS 5, introduced in 2018, marked the real start of the health and fitness era for the Apple Watch.
 It was the end of 2018 when Apple released the ECG and Afib detection following FDA approval of the features.
-Apple was the first consumer wearable company to incorporate a FDA-approved ECG and Afib feature.
+Apple was the first consumer wearable company to incorporate an FDA-approved ECG and Afib feature.
 This feature has saved countless lives over the last three years.

 The new electrodes introduced with Apple Watch Series 4 played a major role in supporting the ECG functionality.
 These new electrodes built into the back crystal and Digital Crown on Apple Watch Series 4 worked together with the ECG app enabling customers to take an ECG similar to a single-lead reading.

-watchOS 6 showcased in June of 2019 pushed Apple’s health and fitness offerings further along the maturity curve.
+watchOS 6, showcased in June of 2019, pushed Apple’s health and fitness offerings further along the maturity curve.
 This was the operating system that offered cycle tracking on the watch.
-Apple was little slow with this.
+Apple was a little slow with this.
 Fitbit’s Versa announced in March 2018 released Cycle tracking features with a major focus on women’s health.
-Nevertheless, Apple’s watchOS 6 introduced hearing health focused Noise App.
+Nevertheless, Apple’s watchOS 6 introduced hearing health-focused Noise App.

-The watchOS 6 was also been championed with better Gymkit features and Apple integrated equipment from manufacturers such as Octane Fitness, True Fitness and Woodway.
+The watchOS 6 was also championed with better Gymkit features and Apple-integrated equipment from Octane Fitness, True Fitness, and Woodway.